diku-compSys/compSys-e2023-pub/coursedescription.md

 In the following is given a short overall description of the course.
 More details can be found further down.

 ### Teaching Material
+We will use material from the following sources:

  * [COD] Computer Organization and Design, RISC-V Edition: The Hardware Software Interface, David A. Hennessy and John L. Patterson, 2nd edition, Morgan Kaufmann, ISBN: 978-0128203316
  * [KR] Computer Networking: A Top-Down Approach, James F. Kurose and Keith W. Ross, Pearson, 8th and Global Edition, 2021, ISBN 13: 978-0135928608.
  * [JG] Modern C, Jens Gustedt, Oct.
 10, 2019, http://modernc.gforge.inria.fr/.
  * Some more notes and book chapters that will be made available through the detailed course schedule.

-BOH and KR will be available at Academic Books at Biocenteret:
+COD and KR will be available at Academic Books at Biocenteret:

   https://www.academicbooks.dk/da/pensumlister